NINGYURICHARD/NINGYURICHARD/README.md

 🔭 I’m currently working on Embodied AI, Physics Simulation, and AI4Science.

-👯 I’m looking to collaborate on AI-Accelerating simulation and Physics AI.
+👯 I’m looking to collaborate on Embodied data synthesis and infra, AI-Accelerating simulation, and Physics AI.

 📫 How to reach me: nyanac@connect.ust.hk
 <!--